DaddyWarbucks/feathers-fletching/docs/hooks.md

 });
 ```

 > Note that you will need to whitelist all nested query operators.
-To learn more about whitelisting operators, see the [feathers-sequelize docs](https://github.com/feathersjs-ecosystem/feathers-sequelize).
-For the example above, the whitelist would be `['$artist.name$', '$artist.rating.score$']`
+To learn more about whitelisting operators, see the [feathers docs](https://feathersjs.com/guides/migrating#custom-filters-operators).
+For the example above, the filter would be `{ '$artist.name$': true, '$artist.rating.score$': true }`

 ## contextCache